What causes IPF?

 - acid reflux from the stomach

-- viruses – in some studies, IPF has been linked to certain viruses, including the Epstein Barr virus, which causes glandular fever.
-The herpes virus and hepatitis C have also been suggested as possible causes
+- viruses.
+In some studies, IPF has been linked to certain viruses, including the Epstein Barr virus, which causes glandular fever.
+The herpes virus and hepatitis C have also been suggested as possible causes.

-Before the availability of specific treatments, studies showed that almost half of people with IPF in the UK died within three years of their diagnosis.
-However, about one in five people lived for more than five years after they were diagnosed.
-Clinicians believe the treatments now available will mean that people diagnosed today will survive longer.
+Current drug treatments can slow the rate of scarring, but they do not stop it.
+Before the availability of specific treatments, studies showed that almost half of people with IPF in the UK died within 3 years of their diagnosis.
+But some people, about 1 in 5, lived for more than 5 years after they were diagnosed.
+Clinicians now believe the treatments available will mean that people diagnosed today will survive for longer.

 Latest research suggests about 6,000 people are diagnosed with IPF every year in the UK.
 Nearly 80% are men, and on average, about three quarters are over 73.